isc-projects/bind9/doc/arm/dnssec.inc.rst

 ~~~~~~~~~~~~~~~~~

 The BIND resolver validates answers from authoritative servers by default.
 This
-behavior is controlled by the configuration statement :ref:`dnssec-validation
+behavior is controlled by the configuration statement :namedconf:ref:`dnssec-validation`.
-<dnssec-validation-option>`.

 By default a trust anchor for the DNS root zone is used.
 This trust anchor is provided as part of BIND and is kept up-to-date using